Modded Minecraft Server Hosting in 2026: Pine Hosting Tested

 The resource demands of a modpack are not a proportional increase from vanilla.
 They are a category shift.

-- CPU spikes during initialization.
+• CPU spikes during initialization.
 When a modded server starts, it initializes mods in parallel.
 During ATM9’s mod loading phase, the CPU meter peaked above 370%, briefly exceeding the 300% ceiling before settling.
 Once the server was idle, CPU dropped to around 6%.
-The startup spike is a short burst, not an ongoing load, but a host needs to absorb it without throttling.
+The startup spike is a short burst, not an ongoing load.
+Pine Hosting handles this with burst headroom above the listed allocation, allowing the server to absorb the spike without throttling before settling back to normal.

 Forge vs Fabric (and Why It Matters for Hosting)